 As the Fifties approached, demand for medium-sized family saloons was reaching almost feverish proportions.
 With increased production facilities at his disposable, Sir John Black chairman of Standard-Triumph was keen to get his share.
 Having enjoyed considerable initial success with his large sized saloon, the 2000/Renown with its distinctive razor-edge styling, at when the time came to produce a new small Standard-Triumph, Sir John insisted that the theme be applied again.
-Accordingly, although the new Mayflower, whose arrival was announced in 1949 although production did not get underway until mid-1950 has very similar look although on a much smaller scale.
+Accordingly, the new Mayflower, whose impending arrival was announced in 1949 although production did not get underway until mid-1950 had a very similar look to the Renown- although on a much smaller scale.
 The Triumph Mayflower was the first car produced by the Standard-Triumph to take advantage of developments in unit-construction body engineering.
 Many motoring correspondents of the era unkindly described the Mayflower as “ a Renown which had shrunk in the wash”.